 Dr. Joseph Sparling, one of the founders of the Abecedarian Approach, provided the initial training for the staff of Lord Selkirk Park Child Care Centre in 2012.
 In the following video clip, listen to his comments on the project at that time.

-Following the initial Abecedarian training with Dr. Sparling, Red River College provided additional support through mentoring and coaching for the staff at the child care centre, maintaining a focus on relationships and trust, as well as attentiveness to the intervention strategies and program content.
-New staff received Abecedarian Approach training and mentoring from Red River College Polytechnic; an in-house Abecedarian mentor provides peer support and ongoing mentoring to all staff of the program.
+Following the initial Abecedarian training with Dr. Sparling, Red River College Polytechnic provided additional support through mentoring and coaching for the staff at the Centre, maintaining a focus on relationships and trust, as well as attentiveness to the intervention strategies and program content.
+New staff continue to receive Abecedarian Approach training from Red River College Polytechnic; an in-house Abecedarian mentor provides peer support and ongoing mentoring to all staff of the program.
 The in-house mentor works with each staff person to identify individual strengths and challenges and set goals for professional growth, encouraging each one to share their insights and knowledge, so that they too can take on a mentorship role.

 “I think mentoring is, it's so important to have but you need to have the support.
 You can't just have one person, you need to have like a support team.
 And that's kind of what Manidoo is.
 Is it's all supportive in all angles and all levels and that sort of thing.”

 A home visitor worked with the families of the children in the program, guiding them in using Abecedarian strategies at home.